carpentries/lesson-development-training/episodes/formative-assessment.md

 After completing this episode, participants should be able to...

-- Describe the importance of regular assessment while a lesson is being taught.
+- Describe the importance of regular exercises while a lesson is being taught.
 - Choose the format for an exercise based on the outcome it is intended to measure.

 ::::::::::::::::::::::::::::::::::::::::::::::::::